 It is possible to download a tremendous amount of data from the LinkedIn platform.
-Remember, everything you do on LinkedIn remains on LinkedIn.
-With this in mind, if you want to maintain a copy of your own data then periodically it is a good idea to download this data to own it yourself.
-A few options exist from 'Pick and choose' to 'The works'.
+Remember, everything you do on LinkedIn is owned by LinkedIn and cannot be considered your property or intelligence.
+So, with this is mind, if you want to maintain a copy of your own data then periodically it might not be a bad idea to download this data to own it yourself.